Adolis García

-José Adolis García Arrieta (born March 2, 1993, nicknamed "El Bombi" is a Cuban professional baseball outfielder for the Texas Rangers of Major League Baseball (MLB).
-He previously played in MLB for the St. Louis Cardinals and in Nippon Professional Baseball (NPB) for the Yomiuri Giants.
+José Adolis García Arrieta, nicknamed "El Bombi", (born March 2, 1993) is a Cuban-born professional baseball outfielder for the Texas Rangers of Major League Baseball (MLB).
+He previously played in MLB for the St. Louis Cardinals, in Nippon Professional Baseball (NPB) for the Yomiuri Giants, and in the Cuban National Series for Tigres de Ciego de Ávila.
+García was an MLB All-Star in 2021 and 2023.
+García won the 2023 World Series with the Rangers, winning ALCS MVP and setting the single post-season record by recording 22 RBI throughout their championship run.

 Career

+Cuban career

-García played for Ciego de Ávila of the Cuban National Series.
+García played for Tigres de Ciego de Ávila of the Cuban National Series from 2011 into 2016.
+He was voted Most Valuable Player for the 2015–16 Cuban National Series, in a season where he slashed .294/.371/.520 in the first half, and .315/.395/.517 in the second half.

 Yomiuri Giants

-On April 20, 2016, he signed with the Yomiuri Giants of Nippon Professional Baseball.
+On April 20, 2016, García signed with the Yomiuri Giants of Nippon Professional Baseball, and that season he batted .220/.258/.373 for them.
 García played for the Cuban national team at the 2015 Pan American Games.

 St. Louis Cardinals

 García defected from Cuba in 2016.
 He signed with the St. Louis Cardinals in February 2017, receiving a non-roster invitation to spring training.
-He spent 2017 with both the Springfield Cardinals of the Class AA Texas League and the Memphis Redbirds of the Class AAA Pacific Coast League, posting a combined .290 batting average with 15 home runs and 65 runs batted in between both clubs.
+He spent 2017 with both the Springfield Cardinals of the Class AA Texas League and the Memphis Redbirds of the Class AAA Pacific Coast League, posting a combined .290 batting average with 15 home runs and 65 runs batted in (RBIs) between both clubs.

 García began the 2018 season with Memphis.
 The Cardinals promoted him to the major leagues on August 6.
-In 112 games for Memphis, he batted .256 with 22 home runs, 71 RBI, and ten stolen bases, and in 21 games for St. Louis, he hit .118.
+In 112 games for Memphis, he batted .256 with 22 home runs, 71 RBIs, 159 strikeouts, and 10 stolen bases.
+In 21 games for St. Louis, he recorded two hits, one of them being a double, and one RBI in 17 at bats.

 García was designated for assignment on December 18, 2019.

 Texas Rangers

+On December 21, 2019, García was traded to the Texas Rangers in exchange for cash considerations.
+In 2020 for the Rangers, García recorded only six at-bats, and went hitless on the year.